galkahana/PDF-Writer/readme.md

 There is also a NodeJS module named [MuhammaraJS](https://github.com/julianhille/MuhammaraJS) wrapping PDFHummus PDF library and making it available for that language.
 It is the current and still supported version of a now deprecated [HummusJS](https://github.com/galkahana/HummusJS) project of mine, which [julianhille](https://github.com/julianhille) maintains.

-**Note and clarification on earlier notes:** Since 9/11/2019 I ended support for this project.
-You may still use the code as is, with the provided license, however I will not be providing answers, solutions, responses etc. I may still develop the library further, making sure not to break API or change it in any other way to harm your existing implementations, however those developments are based solely on my own personal projects needs.

-And now that we got that out of the way, let's move on for some basic instructions.

 # First time around

 This is a C++ Project using CMake as project builder.